Data Science: Data Management and Analytics (DMA)

 The aim of the module is to provide a detailed overview of essential concepts, procedures, and technologies of data management, data integration, and data analytics and to understand how these can be used in a corporate context to generate strategically relevant knowledge from data sets of the operative business.

 Upon successful completion of the module, students will recognize the strategic relevance of structured data management and analytics for companies.
 They will be able to design a data management and analytics process aligned with strategic business goals and to implement it using suitable technologies.
-In addition, students will have a basic technical understanding in the areas of data management and data analytics through the acquired knowledge in SQL, R, and Tableau, which is additionally deepened especially for students of information systems through practice-oriented project work with SQL, web technologies, R, and Tableau.
+In addition, students will have a basic technical understanding in the areas of data management and data analytics through the acquired knowledge in SQL, R, and Tableau, which is additionally deepened especially for students of business informatics through practice-oriented project work with SQL, web technologies, R, and Tableau.

 The lecture follows a “flipped classroom” approach: with the help of learning videos and supplementary materials (lecture slides, script, and literature), the students prepare themselves for the on-site lectures, which focus on repetition and application of the acquired knowledge to the case study.
 This part of the module is identical for both target groups.